ATGNI/RaspberryPi/Episode 4/Instructions.md

 ```
 dotnet add package System.IO.Ports
 ```
 This will add all the support you need to be able to `read` and `write` to the UART/Serial Port.
 For information on what functionality is available look at the page on [System.IO.Ports](https://docs.microsoft.com/en-us/dotnet/api/system.io.ports.serialport?view=dotnet-plat-ext-6.0).
-When you run the command, you should see something similar to the this
+When you run the command, you should see something similar to the this which is quite verbose the first time your PC sees this `add package`.
 ```
   Determining projects to restore...
   Writing C:\Users\dave\AppData\Local\Temp\tmpB7F5.tmp